 H2H addresses a critical gap.
 Babies born small and sick have an increased risk of complications after discharge.
 Hospital to Home strengthens hospital discharge processes, provides comprehensive parent education, strengthens breastfeeding practices, and promotes care that encourages healthy brain development.

 It also provides vigilant, at-home follow-up support to families for six months after discharge, with a developmental milestone check-up at both nine and 12 months.
 These follow-up visits are led by a network of highly trained, volunteer community health workers.

 H2H shows improvements in

-H2H reduced the risk of neurodisability.
+Infants who received H2H showed reduced risk of neurodisability.

 Provide comprehensive, family-centred care for sick and small newborns and their families during their admission to a newborn unit.